Mediation & Arbitration in Madison

-When parties cannot settle a specific dispute during a divorce or legal separation, but do not wish to proceed to an adversarial and costly trial, other dispute resolution options are available.
-You may decide to resolve your disagreements with a neutral third party.
+When parties cannot settle a specific dispute during a divorce or legal separation between themselves, but do not wish to proceed to an adversarial and costly trial, other dispute resolution options are available.
+You may decide to resolve your disagreements with the help of a neutral third party.

 Alternative dispute resolution methods like mediation or arbitration allow you and your spouse to address the matters at hand without publicly litigating.
-Our Madison family law attorneys at Balisle Family Law Legal Counsel, S.C. are highly experienced with alternative dispute resolution processes.
+Our attorneys at Balisle Family Law Legal Counsel, S.C. are highly experienced with alternative dispute resolution processes.

-People often find that mediation and arbitration, forms of what is commonly known as alternative dispute resolution (ADR), are a more efficient and civil means of resolving disputes between parties.
+People often find that mediation and arbitration are a more efficient and civil means of resolving disputes.
 Agreements that have been mediated tend to be more successful over time than litigated settlements.

-Both parties have ample opportunity to express their wishes and often feel as if they have had more input into and control over the process that resulted in the agreement.
-Our knowledgeable Madison divorce attorneys at Balisle Family Law Legal Counsel, S.C., frequently participate in mediations and arbitrations as advocates for their clients.
+Through alternative dispute resolution, both parties have ample opportunity to express their wishes and often feel as if they have had more input into and control over the final agreement.
+Our knowledgeable attorneys at Balisle Family Law Legal Counsel, S.C., frequently participate in mediations and arbitrations as advocates for our clients.